 -

-: Plug-ins need connection information in advance, such as the current plug-in plug-in, which is the connection phase of the plug-in (the system presets the HTTP connection method to be used directly). -
+connect(Configure configure): Plug-ins need connection information in advance, such as the current plug-in plug-in, which is the connection phase of the plug-in (the system presets the HTTP connection method to be used directly).

 Plugin Converter